MAD9137/f2024/docs/modules/week5/create-table.md

 ## Creating and Connecting a TableViewController

 Let’s look at how to create a tableView in an existing Single View Application.
-Start by deleting the original view and viewController.swift file, then look for the yellow Table View Controller object in the Object Library.
+Start by **deleting** the original viewController from the storyboard, and viewController.swift file in the project navigator.
+Then locate the yellow Table View Controller object in the Object Library and add it to the storyboard.

 ![Table View](/F2020/assets/img/TableViews_01.png)

-After dragging the Table View Controller to the storyboard, for this example we need to make sure we set it to be the initial view controller by selecting the new tableView and checking on '**Is Initial View Controller**' in the Attributes Inspector on the right side of Xcode.
+After dragging the Table View Controller to the storyboard, we need to make sure we set it to be the initial view controller for this project.
+This is done by selecting the new tableView and checking on '**Is Initial View Controller**' in the Attributes Inspector on the right side of Xcode.

 ![Table View](/F2020/assets/img/TableViews_02.png)